 As a Christian, Scripture should be at the center of your life.
 God has spoken to us through His Word, and His Word tells us who He is, who we are, and how we are to live our lives in the Kingdom of God.
 At a biblical university, you’ll learn how to read and interpret the Bible, not just for academic purposes, but in order to solidify your foundational beliefs, as well as nourish your spiritual life.

 In learning more about God and His will, you’ll discover gifts and abilities you have to serve God and His people.
 This may help guide you as you consider your future career path, your ministry involvement, your relationships, and your passions and goals.

 You shouldn’t have to compartmentalize your life.
 Whether you’re taking courses in art, history, or science, your faith should make sense in the context of what you are learning and studying.

-A biblical education will help answer some of life’s tough questions and moral dilemmas.
+A biblical education will help answer some of life’s tough questions and moral dilemmas, considering modern issues like the relationship of science and faith, truth and beauty, or Christian ethics in a complicated world.
 Your education shouldn’t just prepare you for a job, but it should prepare you to think through the hard questions and develop godly character that will help you wherever you go.

 3. Join a faith community